-How about when the two stem cell types are compared head-to-head in the lab for producing new cartilage?
-Nine papers show that bone marrow stem cells are better at producing cartilage then fat stem cells, while none show that fat stem cells are better than bone marrow.
+How about when the two stem cell types are compared head-to-head in the lab for producing new cartilage (like that found in the facet joints)?
+Thirteen papers show that bone marrow stem cells are better at producing cartilage then fat stem cells, while none show that fat stem cells are better than bone marrow.